neilduncan/neilduncan.github.io/_posts/2016-09-22-model-binding-with-glass-mapper-and-sitecore.md

 I've found this to be a really nice way to work.
 The mapping of my models is all nicely kept in a single place.
 It copes well with datasources, and makes my controllers very simple to test.

-I've also extended this to add other attributes like `GlassHome` for mapping the `Home` item for the current site.
-This is used for things like a footer rendering which stores data in a single place for the whole site.
+I've also extended this to add other attributes like `GlassHome` for mapping the home item for the current site.
+This is used for things like a footer rendering so you can store the data in a single place for the whole site.

 ```csharp
 public ViewResult Footer([GlassHome] NavigationSource source)